-A new carpetand sofa– some carpet and upholstery materials emit volatile organic compounds known as VOCs.
+- A new carpet and sofa– some carpet and upholstery materials emit volatile organic compounds known as VOCs.
 Some of these particles are so dangerous that they can cause several types of cancer.
-This is why it is very important that you purchase a carpet which has low VOC emitting qualities.
-Another option is to get a wool carpet which is absolutely eco friendly.
-Also when you are cleaning your carpet or upholstery use a vacuum which has a HEPA filter.
+This is why it is very important that you purchase a carpet that has low VOC emitting qualities.
+Another option is to get a wool carpet which is absolutely eco-friendly.
+Also when you are cleaning your carpet or upholstery use a vacuum that has a HEPA filter.
 Or you can book a professional rug cleaning help.

-Highly regarded scientific studies in the United States discovered that lower exposure to fine particles reduces the risk of serious ventilatory and heart diseases and increase the average lifespan.
-The benefits of lower exposure will be greatest for people who are most vulnerable to the effects of fine particle pollution, including the elderly, children and people with cardiovascular disease, asthma, diabetes.
+Highly regarded scientific studies in the United States discovered that lower exposure to fine particles reduces the risk of serious ventilatory and heart diseases and increases the average lifespan.
+The benefits of lower exposure will be greatest for people who are most vulnerable to the effects of fine particle pollution, including the elderly, children, and people with cardiovascular disease, asthma, and diabetes.